jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 Understanding the intricacies of web performance takes time, and even equipped with all the knowledge, finding the right course of action might be difficult.
 Sometimes you just have to roll up your sleeves, do some grunt work, and experiment by trial and error.

 No one have found yet a performance silver bullet.
-Learn new things, come up with ideas, try them out, measure, consider the trade-offs, and ship the improvements... one at time!
+Learn new things, come up with ideas, try them out, measure, consider the trade-offs, and ship the improvements... one at a time!